-It took us little over 2 hours to get there and arrived around lunch time as planned.
-We drove to Blanca and Pierre’s to pick up some sandwiches to go.
-They have pet-friendly outdoor seating but our plan was to have lunch on the mountain.
-Well…we forgot that service is generally slow in BBL like any other vacation-y places.
+Well, we forgot that service is generally slow in BBL.
 This is actually a good thing for me because it forces me to slow down as soon as I get there.
 Our supposedly 10-min stop actually took 40 minutes.
 By the time we got our food, we were starving.
 We decided to go to Aspen Glen Picnic Area and have lunch first.

 The picnic area was spacious and it was right at the trailhead.
 Convenient.
 It was less than 1.5 miles from the restaurant.
-We were glad about the short drive because we both were getting hangry (hunger that turns in to anger, it is real).
+We were glad about the short drive because we both were starving.
 After we filled our stomachs to happiness, we began our hike.
 The trailhead was clearly marked as below and we could already see some fall colors from there.

 So we began to look for a good spot to hang my hammock and found a perfect spot.
 Soon, Xena fell asleep on top of me and my sister with both of us gently petting her.